DXC Technology: History

 DXC Technology was founded on April 3, 2017, through a merger between Hewlett Packard Enterprise’s Enterprise Services business unit and Computer Sciences Corporation.
 The company provides business-to-business Information Technology (IT) services.
 It began trading on the New York Stock Exchange under the symbol DXC.
-At the time of its creation, DXC Technology had revenues of $25 billion, with 6,000 enterprise and public sector clients across 70 countries, managed by around 170,000 staff.
+At the time of its creation, DXC Technology had revenues of $25 billion, with 6,000 enterprise and public sector clients across 70 countries, and employing around 170,000 staff.

-In July 2017, the company started a three-year plan to reduce the number of offices in India from 50 to 26, and reduce headcount by 5.9% (around 10,000) employees.
+In July 2017, the company started a three-year plan to reduce the number of offices in India from 50 to 26, and reduce headcount by approximately 10,000 employees (5.9%).

 In 2018, DXC split off its US public sector segment to create a new company, Perspecta Inc.

 In June 2019, with about 43,000 employees in India and one of its largest delivery engines for application outsourcing and software development, the company restructured its workforce to meet its new revenue profile.

 Mike Salvino, the former Accenture chief group executive, was named president and CEO of DXC Technology in September 2019.

+In October 2020, DXC sold its U.S. State and Local Health and Human Services business to Veritas Capital, forming Gainwell Technologies.

 In February 2021, French technology services and consulting firm Atos ended talks for a potential acquisition of DXC.
-Atos had proposed for US$10 billion including debt for acquisition.
+Atos had proposed a takeover deal valued at US$10 billion, including debt.

 As of November 2021, DXC had around 130,000 employees in over 70 countries in its global innovation and delivery centres; the largest among them is India, followed by the Philippines, Central Europe, and Vietnam.

 In May 2022, Salvino was appointed as the chairman of DXC's board, taking over Ian Read following his retirement in July 2022.

 In October 2023, DXC was delisted from S&P 500 Index, and moved to the S&P SmallCap 600 Index.

-In December 2023, it was announced that Salvino would no longer be CEO of DXC Technology.
+In December 2023, DXC Technology announced that Mike Salvino was stepping down as CEO, effective immediately.

-Raul Fernandez, who was on the board of directors, was appointed as the president and chief executive officer of DXC Technology on 1 February 2024.
+Raul Fernandez, who was on the board of directors, was appointed as the president and chief executive officer of DXC Technology on February 1, 2024.

 As of November 2024, DXC employs over 125,000 in over 70 countries of which over 43,000 are employed at 12 sites across 7 major cities in India.